Reading Time: 4 minutes

 - Death

 If a loved one is suffering from Clonazepam addiction, try to talk to them about their options.
-Be open, listen, and avoid judgment.
-Getting them into a treatment facility is their best option for getting sober.
+Be open, listen and avoid judgment.
+Getting them into a treatment program is their best option for getting sober.
 It is best to talk to a doctor or treatment specialist who can help guide you through this process.

 Which Treatment Options are Available for Clonazepam Addiction?

-If you or a loved one are suffering from Clonazepam addiction, and are unable to stop despite health consequences, it is important to get into a treatment facility as soon as possible.
+If you or a loved one is suffering from Clonazepam addiction and is unable to stop despite health consequences, it is important to get into a treatment program as soon as possible.

 Treatment options for Clonazepam addiction include: